Cooper-Src/src/README.md

 ## Features

+* Install packages from the src registry.
-* Pull source code directly from Git repositories.
+* Clone source code directly from Git repositories.
+* Custom `.src` package manifest format.
+* List installed packages.
+* Update installed packages.
+* Remove installed packages.
 * Store repositories in a central package cache.
 * Lightweight and fast.
 * No build system integration.
 * No dependency on a specific compiler.
-* Designed to grow with a future package registry.

 ## Current Status